 A new city and a new art form provided a very different arts experience for me.
 As public relations manager at Seattle Repertory Theatre, I served as primary press contact for the organization, landing the theatre’s first New York Times review in 20 years for MacArthur Genius Samuel D. Hunter’s play A Great Wilderness.
 I also gained invaluable experience in copywriting, organizational messaging and art direction.
 Personal highlights at the Rep included working on Robert Schenkkan’s Tony-winning play All the Way, meeting Doubt playwright John Patrick Shanley and Grammy-winning rapper Macklemore, and a chance encounter with Fabio at a downtown supermarket (really).

 Apart from my day job, in 2011 I had taken on a side project of helping Steven Bryant with his business.
 I met Steve and the whole BCM crew back in 2005 at the Midwest Clinic, and the relationship stuck.
 As self-publishing freelance composers, all of them needed some sort of business support so they could focus on writing.
 And thus, Goddess of Win was born in 2015.
 My clients include Steve, Jonathan Newman, John Mackey, Michael Markowski and Eric Whitacre.
 I also recently expanded my portfolio to include professional musicians, and I count New York Philharmonic principal trumpet Chris Martin as the first in that category.

 When I’m not working, I enjoy photography, traveling, practicing yoga and watching college football and The West Wing.
-A proud native Texan, I currently reside in Marietta, Georgia with my husband Cory, our daughter Finley, and our awesome dog Norah.
+I currently reside in the Houston, TX suburbs with my husband Cory, our daughter Finley, and our awesome dog Norah.